Positively curved K\"ahler metrics on tube domains and their applications to optimal transport: Introduction

 \section{Introduction}

 In this paper, we study K\"ahler metrics defined on tube domains, which are domains of the form where $\Omega$ is a convex domain in $\mathbb{R}^n$.
-In particular, we focus on metrics $\omega_\Psi$ whose potential $\Psi$ (in the $z$-coordinates) is independent of $y$, and so admit a natural translation symmetry.
+In particular, we focus on metrics $\omega_\Psi$ whose K\"ahler potential $\Psi$ (in the $z$-coordinates) is independent of $y$, and so admit a natural translation symmetry.
 Our primary focus in this paper are K\"ahler metrics which are complete and whose curvature is non-negative (in several different senses).
 In general, positive curvature on K\"ahler manifolds is a very strong assumption which greatly restricts the geometry and topology.
 On the other hand, positively curved metrics have very interesting geometric properties and in many geometric or analytic applications, an assumption of positive curvature is necessary to establish results.
 Our results fall in line with both these expectations, showing that positive curvature is quite restrictive but also has interesting applications.

 Before discussing our results, it is worth noting that the tube domain $T \Omega$ has a natural interpretation as the tangent bundle of the domain $\Omega$.
 From this perspective, the $\mathbb{R}^n$-symmetric K\"ahler metric on $T \Omega$ coincides with the so-called \textit{Sasaki metric}\footnote{More generally, the Sasaki metric is an almost-Hermitian metric defined on the tangent bundle of a Riemannian manifold $(M,g)$ with an affine connection $\nabla$.
-This metric need not be K\"ahler, but will be for all of the spaces of interest in this paper.} \cite{Dombrowski}.
+In general, this structure need not be complex or symplectic, but we will only consider cases where it is K\"ahler.} \cite{Dombrowski}.
 To distinguish this class of spaces from more general K\"ahler manifolds, we will refer to translation-symmetric K\"ahler metrics on tube domains as \textit{K\"ahler Sasaki metrics}.